The breed has a unique, cat-like gait, while females have a finer gait than males.

 - - lbs

 The Fila Brasileiro is a rare, large dog breed also known as the Brazilian Mastiff or Brazilian Molosser.
 Its original purpose was to catch runaway slaves when slavery was legal in Brazil.
-It has also been used on ranches and plantations as a cattle dog, guard dog, tracking dog, and dangerous game catching dog as well as in military service.
-With an excellent tracking ability, intelligence, courage, and a loyal, affectionate, docile, protective temperament, it is a unique companion animal as well as a working or hunting dog.
+It has also been used on ranches and plantations as a cattle dog, guard dog, tracking dog, and dangerous game-catching dog, as well as in military service.
+With an excellent tracking ability, intelligence, and courage, and a loyal, affectionate, docile, protective temperament, it is a unique companion animal as well as a working or hunting dog.

 See all of our expert product reviews.

 There is only one type of Fila Brasileiro.
-It has a short, smooth coat and can be fawn, black, brindle, or light grey colors with or without a black mask, while white is rare.
+It has a short, smooth coat and can be fawn, black, brindle, or light grey in color with or without a black mask (white is rare).
 A variety of coat colors and patterns are acceptable.
 The original Brazilian Mastiff comes from Brazil, but Fila Brasileiro mixes are from the United States.
-Some examples of Fila Brasileiro mixes have one parent that is a Bloodhound-Mastiff crossbreed, Neopolitan Mastiff, English Mastiff, or a Great Dane.
-A Fila Brasileiro mix can be larger, healthier, have a longer life span than the original Brazilian Mastiff.
+Fila Brasileiro mixes occur when one parent is a Bloodhound-Mastiff crossbreed, Neopolitan Mastiff, English Mastiff, or a Great Dane.
+A Fila Brasileiro mix can be larger or healthier, or have a longer life span than the original Brazilian Mastiff.

 |Protectiveness: If you’re looking for a guard dog, you couldn’t ask for a better breed.
 Its large size and calm and quiet demeanor can change to athletic agility and speed in an instant.||Health issues: Irresponsible breeders have increased the likelihood of hip and elbow dysplasia in this breed, crippling the dog and costing owners thousands of dollars in pain medications and surgeries.|